vinomaster/dawn/guides/rant/README.rst

 Acknowledgements
 =============
-The following Coursera instructors from `Johns Hopkins University <https://www.coursera.org/jhu>`_ and co-editors for the `Simply Statistics Blog <http://simplystatistics.org>`_ deserve credit for inspiring the compilation of this guide.
+The following Coursera instructors and co-editors for the `Simply Statistics Blog <http://simplystatistics.org>`_ deserve credit for inspiring the compilation of this guide.
 Hopefully, this guide may help jump-start their future students.

 * `Jeff Leek  <http://www.biostat.jhsph.edu/~jleek/research.html>`_
 * `Roger Peng <http://www.biostat.jhsph.edu/~rpeng/>`_